AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/developing/extending/rte-accessible-content.md

 ## Best practices and limitations {#best-practices-limitations-tips}

 * A plain text field is not the only type of input allowed for the value of the caption element.
 You can use any ExtJS widget, that provides the caption’s value through its `getValue()` method.
-* To add editing capabilities for further additional elements and attributes, ensure that:
+* To add editing capabilities for more elements and attributes, ensure that:

   * The `itemId` property for each corresponding field is set to the name of the appropriate DOM attribute (`TablePropertiesDialog`).
   * The attribute is set and/or removed on the DOM element explicitly (`Table`).